 Even small amounts of effort over time will eventually add up.
 What a comforting thought.

 Are we starting to feel a little better?

 It's just a game.
 We're steering the ship, and hotting the thrusters every so often.

 There are few forces at play, but they are rather predictable and don't require us to be so obsessive over "a plan".
 We can have faith that while we can't always apply huge amounts of effort, momentum is on our side, and small amounts of effort in the direction we want will compound over time.

-That's a huge improvement of reading every Ferris post or trying to interpret whatever mystical hint Musk said on Twitter.
+That's a huge improvement of reading every Ferris post or trying to interpret whatever mystical hint Musk said on the platform formally known as Twitter.

 What about those asteroids?

 That's a steering algorithm problem, which is more simple than a path finding problem.
 You're going to need make one of those.

 A good basic one is this: every so often, I look around and decide which asteroids are the biggest, and what direction looks most appealing, then put some energy there.